MichaelLarocca/blog-michael-jude-larocca/posts/2025/03-25/mastering-excel-vlookup-and-custom-vba-functions-for-key-value-data-retrieval.md

 So, let's now go above and beyond and examine how the VLOOKUP function is constructed in VBA!

+---

+**💡 Note:** *To use VBA in Excel, enable the "Developer" tab to access the VBA editor and macro tools.
+For setup details, see my article "*[*Getting Started with VBA in Excel*](https://selftaughttxg.com/2025/02-25/what-is-microsoft-vba-and-why-you-should-learn-it/)*."*

+---

 **To create a custom VLOOKUP function in VBA, you'll need to set up a module in the VBA editor.
 Here's how you can do it:**

 **Open the VBA Editor**